arno-di-loreto/openapi-map/README.md

       description: Provides the version of the application API (not to be confused with the specification version).

 ```

-All these files are concatened and converted in json in the data.json.
+The build (`gulp`) concatenes these files and converts the result in json in the <version>.json file.
+A versions.json file listing available versions is also created (to populate the tab list on top of the tree rendering zone).

-A tree is generated from the json file on runtime.
+A D3JS tree is generated from the json file on runtime.
 All descriptions are converted from markdown to html.

 ## Tools used